EvanCarroll/db-Texas-Ethics-Commission/README.md

 This is a [PostgreSQL schema loader](https://www.postgresql.org/) for the data provided by [Texas Ethics Commission](https://www.ethics.state.tx.us/).

-We provide a utility to extract schema from [PDSERF/Plus format](https://dba.stackexchange.com/a/207425/2639) export.
-We read the ReadMe files and parse them to determine the schema, types, and keys and constraints.
+We provide a utility to

+* extract schema from [PDSERF/Plus format](https://dba.stackexchange.com/a/207425/2639) export by reading the ReadMe files and parse them to determine the schema, types, and keys and constraints.
+* create the tables needed to load up the 1295 certs -- these are hand written from the pdf documentation by provided by TEC
+* load the data up from csv format into the tables we create

-Internally, lines from the readme are either,
+Internally, lines from PDSERF readme are either,

  * Table Description rows
  * Column Description-cotd rows